debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/delete-multicast-group.md

 3. In the message that appears, click **Yes** to confirm.

-    -\> If the process takes time, a message tells you that you will receive an email when finished.
+    -\&gt; If the process takes time, a message tells you that you will receive an email when finished.

-    -\> A feedback message is displayed in the lower-left corner of the screen saying that the multicast group has been deleted.
+    -\&gt; A feedback message is displayed in the lower-left corner of the screen saying that the multicast group has been deleted.